 Compliance with the Fund's policy is reported to the Board on a quarterly basis.

-The table below summarises the Fund's financial assets and financial liabilities, monetary and non-monetary, which are denominated in foreign currencies and Australian dollars.
+The table below summarises the Fund's financial assets and financial liabilities, monetary and non monetary, which are denominated in foreign currencies and the Australian dollar.